scott2000/answerset/README.md

 * [Lenient Validation](doc/lenient_validation.md) *(Enabled by default)*
 * [Comments](doc/comments.md) *(Disabled by default)*

+Additionally, there is an "Equivalent Strings" config option to treat certain words as equivalent when checking answers.
+For instance, you may want to treat "I am" and "I'm" as being the same.
+To see all available options, open the add-on config page in Anki.

 ## Implementation Details

 This add-on is implemented as a monkey patch replacing